FAQs

 All students may be dropped off starting at 7:45 a.m.

-Do you offer before school and after school care?
+Do you offer after school care?

-Yes.
-Before school care is available from 7:45 a.m. to 8 a.m.
-After school care is available from 3 p.m. to 5:30 p.m.
+Yes, after school care is available from 3 p.m. to 5:30 p.m.

 Do you provide buses?